 How do I create a perfect workout plan to reduce injury and help train consistently?

-The best way to work out is at your own pace.
+The best way to work out is at your own pace as everybody is different.

 The longer you train, the more likely you are to get injured.